Unshakeable by Tony Robbins Book Summary & Commentary

 The answer: $941,613.61.
 That’s right.
 Almost a million bucks!

-Only a tiny percentage of mutual funds beat the overall market.
-And remember that just because a mutual fund has done well in the past, doesn’t mean it will continue to perform well in the future.
-As Tony repeated many times in this book, “Today’s winners are often tomorrow’s losers.”
+This means 96% of the most successful mutual funds failed to beat a simple index fund that can be managed automatically by a computer.
+(Despite the mutual funds being run by very highly paid professional investors.)
+And remember that just because a mutual fund has done well in the past, that doesn’t mean it will continue to perform well in the future.
+In this book, Tony repeated the mantra many times that, “Today’s winners are often tomorrow’s losers.”

-“Let’s assume the stock market gives a 7% return over 50 years,” he began.
-At that rate, because of the power of compounding, “each dollar goes up to 30 dollars.”
+“Let’s assume the stock market gives a 7% return over 50 years,” At that rate, because of the power of compounding, “each dollar goes up to 30 dollars.”

 But the average fund charges you about 2% per year in costs, which drops your average annual return to 5%.
 At that rate, “you get 10 dollars.
 So 10 dollars versus 30 dollars.
 You put up 100% of the capital, you took 100% of the risk, and you got 33% of the return!”

 Index funds have far lower fees, usually less than 0.5%.
-Why are index funds so cheap?
+Why are they so much cheaper?

-- No sales commissions.
-The low fees aren’t very profitable for banks, so financial advisers don’t make big commissions selling index funds.
+- They often don’t give sales commissions.
+The low fees of index funds aren’t very profitable for banks, so financial advisers can’t make big commissions.

-- Fewer trading fees.
-When mutual funds buy or sell a stock, they pay a trading fee.
-And the more they trade, the more YOU pay.
-These costs add up, eating into your returns.
-Index funds buy and hold the same stocks for years and decades, so there are far fewer trading fees.
+- They have lower trading fees.
+Every time a mutual fund buys or sells a stock, they pay a trading fee.
+These costs add up.
+On the other hand, index funds buy and hold the same stocks for years at a time, so there are far fewer trading fees.

-More and more people are catching on to the benefits of investing in index funds instead of traditional mutual funds.
-According to the Wall Street Journal, people moved over $400 billion into index funds in 2016, a new record.
-And I’m sure that will continue to grow.
+More and more people are catching on to the benefits of index funds over the currently dominant mutual funds.
+According to the Wall Street Journal, people shifted over $400 billion into index funds in 2016, which was a new record.
+And I’m sure this trend will continue.

 When any market falls by at least 10% from its peak, it’s called a correction—a peculiarly bland and neutral term for an experience that most people relish about as much as dental surgery!
 When a market falls by at least 20% from its peak, it’s called a bear market.